-Before 1912, you would have had to be a skilled mountain-climber to reach this height.
+The amazing thing about the Jungfraujoch is that before 1912, you would have had to be a skilled mountain-climber to reach this height.

-The Berner Oberland Railway starts from Interlaken, a charming town with picture-postcard views.
+In itself, Interlaken is a picture-perfect Swiss town worth spending time in for its lovely views and charming atmosphere.
 Interlaken lies on a flat valley floor between the lakes of Brienzersee and Thunersee.

+At Lauterbrunnen, we board the cogwheel Wengernalp Railway bound for Kleine Scheidegg.
+This train winds past splashing waterfalls and towering trees.
 We pass herds of brown-and-white con the sunny alpine slopes.
 The cows are wearing leather collars and brass bells that jangle delightfully.

-The snow-capped Eiger looms ahead while the green valley behind slowly turns into into a miniature Swiss alpine painting.
+The train leaves Wengen and slowly ascends along the narrow-gauge rack-and-pinion track.
+The snow-capped Eiger looms ahead while the green valley behind us slowly turns into a miniature Swiss alpine painting.

 Built by Swiss railway pioneer Adolf Guyer-Zeller, this rack-and-pinion track climbs at a steep gradient of up to 25 percent.